2026 Program

 Day Two – Wednesday, 6 May

 Lanyard Collection & Cloakroom service.
-Settle into the day with tea, coffee and morning snacks available in the Industrial school
+Settle into the day with tea, coffee and morning snacks available in the Industrial School

 Opening & Intention Setting